 - Keep paper copies of anything which is needed as a baseline.
 For example, if your venue/other agrees not to increase prices by more than a fixed amount you need a paper record

 - Ask your local tourist authority if they offer subvention or sponsorship

 - Have a plan for how you will employ your contingency (much closer to the conference when it’s clear your costs/registration/sponsorship are as expected)

-- When invoices are to be paid ensure you have carefully read section 5 of the Conference Handbook on “conference finances” and you read our section on Payments below.
+- When invoices are to be paid ensure you have carefully read the ACM Conference Planning Guide and also please read our section on Payments below.

 - Conference Dates

 - Existing conferences often have particular times of the year when they wish to hold their conference.
 Details of past dates can be found from the SIGCHI conference history page.
 You should always discuss dates with the steering committee chair who oversees the particular conference you are planning to organise.
 Further, SIGCHI maintains a list of all approved conference dates which must be considered when you are proposing your own dates for an event.
 SIGCHI has a principal that conferences which select conflicting event dates,